Null controllability of the parabolic spherical Grushin equation: A global Carleman estimate in the cases

-\begin{Rema} It is worth to emphasize that the explicit expression of the weight $\beta$ is only needed near $\pm\frac\pi 2$, in order to get rid of the singular terms which can not be bounded at $\pm\frac\pi 2$.
-Apart from this, assuming that $\beta$ is strictly monotonous and concave outside the subcontrol region $\omega_{\mbox{ {con}}}$ suffices. \end{Rema} In the following lemma, we give some useful properties of the temporal weight $\theta$ which are obtained by direct computations. \begin{Lem} Let the temporal weight $\theta$ be given by (\ref{eq52}).
+\begin{Rema} We stress that the explicit expression of the weight $\beta$ is only needed near $\pm\pi/2$, in order to get rid of the singular terms which can not be bounded at $\pm\pi/2$.
+Apart from this, assuming that $\beta$ is strictly monotonous and concave outside the subcontrol region $\operatorname{\omega}_{con}$ suffices. \end{Rema} The following lemma gives some useful properties of the temporal weight $\theta$ which are obtained by direct computations. \begin{Lem} Let the temporal weight $\theta$ be given by \eqref{eq52}.
 Then we have for all $t\in (0,T)$,